4DSpace-UiO/PTetraWorkshop/handson2.md

 - How long will it take to reach steady-state, i.e., how long should the simulation run (in microseconds)?
 - How many simulation particles would you use?
 And what is the corresponding statistical weight?

-Simulation control parameters and numerical parameters not relating to these two questions are probably fine, at least to begin with.
-You will get good suggestions to answers before you proceed, but try doing one of the simulations with your own guessed numbers.
+Post your suggestions on your group's Slack channel, and you will get the numbers you are to use from us.
+Simulation control parameters and numerical parameters not relating to these two questions or the frequency of diagnostic output are probably fine, at least to begin with.

 ## Inspecting the simulations